-Regionally he is perhaps best-known for his versatility in handling a wide variety of genres.
-Organizations he can regularly be seen with include The Florida Orchestra, Asolo Repertory Theater, national-touring shows at the Straz Center in Tampa, the Choral Artists of Sarasota, and the Florida Studio Theater, among others.
-He is regularly sought out for his work as a banjoist.
+He is a highly sought after session musician in South Florida.
+Organizations he can regularly be seen with include The Florida Orchestra, Asolo Repertory Theatre, national-touring shows at the Straz Center in Tampa, the Choral Artists of Sarasota, and the Florida Studio Theatre, among others.
+He is also regularly sought out for his work on auxiliary instruments such as banjo and mandolin.

 Jonathan performs regularly with his wife, soprano Jenny Kim-Godfrey, in their duo Corda Voce, which fuses elements of classical, musical theater, jazz, and cabaret.
 He also regularly performs solo gigs as background music, which often involves loop-pedal improvisation.
 Past clients include classical WSMR and WUSF, the Dali Museum, and the World Rowing Championships.